 PVG Disclosure Check

 As a STEM Ambassador you will work with schools, colleges and youth groups, so you must complete a PVG check to confirm your suitability to carry out this work in Scotland.
-Please see here for more details about the scheme.

 After you have successfully completed the FutureLearn online induction course we will be in touch to organise your completion of the PVG application form.